jklimmek/reinforcement-learning/README.md

 2. Policy Gradients (PG) - Vanilla REINFORCE on LunarLander-v2.
 3. Actor-Critic (AC) - Temporal Difference Actor-Critic trained on LunarLander-v2.
 4. Proximal Policy Optimization (PPO) - Convolutional neural net inspired by DeepMind's DQN paper trained to play Atari Breakout.
 After training for 5,000,000 steps the model achieves score of 400.
-5. Rainbow - Convolutional DQN with six improvements from DeepMind's Rainbow paper trained to beat Atari Pacman.
+5. Rainbow - Convolutional DQN with six improvements from DeepMind's Rainbow paper trained to beat Atari Pacman (For now it is only able to beat LunarLander-v2).